 Located in the Dar El Bacha museum Bacha Coffee is the height of luxury and silver service.
 With jazz playing in the background and waiters with fez hats on, you’ll feel like you’ve been transported to 1920’s opulence, but without the price tag.

-It is an unusual set up being located within the museum so you can either pay for a museum tour or there is a 10 dirham charge to go straight to the coffee shop.
+The Dar el Bacha palace, where the café is located, is now a museum.
+You can either pay for a museum tour or there is a 10 dirham charge to go straight to the coffee shop.
 Expect there to be a wait for a table as it does get very busy; the café will provide you with a buzzer and you can wait in the beautiful courtyard outside.
+Try to arrive early if you can.

 As well as delicious coffee, there is a range of very tasty brunch and lunch options, and of course cakes.
-Seriously I would visit everyday if I could!
+I had the savoury croissant with goats cheese, and it was absolutely delicious.

 8. Eat dinner and listen to live jazz at Le Bistro Árabe

-Again prices are on the higher end for Marrakesh, but similar to eating out in a nice restaurant in the UK.
+Again prices are on the higher end for Marrakech, but similar to eating out in a nice restaurant in the UK.
 A good range of wines are served here.

-I stayed at Riad L’oiseau Du Paradis which was truly gorgeous.
+On my first visit to the city, I stayed at Riad L’oiseau Du Paradis which was truly gorgeous and very authentic.
 We found the rooms and communal areas to be lovely, clean and incredibly relaxing.
 The staff were very friendly and breakfast was traditional and delicious.

 Last but not least: